 Three classes that together provide the anonymous authentication feature.
-AnonymousAuthenticationToken is an implementation of Authentication, and GrantedAuthoritys which principal. stores the apply to the anonymous There is AnonymousAuthenticationProvider, which chained into the corresponding is а ProviderManager so that AnonymousAuthenticationTokens are accepted.
-Finally, there is an AnonymousAuthenticationFilter, which is chained after the normal authentication mechanisms and automatically adds an AnonymousAuthenticationToken to the SecurityContextHolder if there is no existing Authentication held there.
+AnonymousAuthenticationToken is an implementation Authentication, and GrantedAuthoritys which the principal. stores apply to anonymous There is AnonymousAuthenticationProvider, which chained into the corresponding ProviderManager so that AnonymousAuthenticationTokens are accepted.
+Finally, there is an Anonymous Authentication Filter, which is chained after the normal authentication mechanisms and automatically adds an AnonymousAuthenticationToken to the SecurityContextHolder if there is no existing Authentication held there.
 The definition of the filter and authentication provider appears as follows: